ISSArt-LLC/ISSArt-LLC.github.io/posts/2015-06-02-time-tracking-systems-overview.md

 There is an opportunity to monitor pages viewed in browser and time spent in applications.
 As for the screenshots – they are listed in features, but you will need to get in touch with the developers about this feature.

 **Billing/invoicing**
 The invoicing system is rather flexible.
-Integration with Quickbooks allows to import all client’s data and taxes to TimeCamp’s invoicing module.
+Integration with Quickbooks allows to import all client's data and taxes to TimeCamp's invoicing module.
 Besides, the invoices created in TimeCamp will be exported to QuickBooks when sent to clients.

 **CRM**
 There are customer database management features, including invoice generation and sending.